 The merger will create an outstanding school in which boys and girls learn together, providing equal opportunities for all while recognising their different needs.
 We will ensure that teaching continues to be outstanding and that our students gain not only the grades they need to move on from Monmouth successfully but also skills to be life-long learners who contribute positively to society and become leaders in driving change.
 It is our ambition to create a school that offers something different from neighbouring schools, providing excellent teaching and wide-ranging opportunities in a caring and supportive environment.

-The move to become fully co-educational is a process that will take place over two years.
+The move to become fully co-educational is a process that has already begun.